 "SWARCOs helhetlige tilnærming til trafikkstyring tar hensyn til alle aspekter av trafikk i byer, på motorveier, i tunneler, på parkeringsplasser, ved ladestasjoner, i havneområder og i offentlige transportnett.
 Mikromobilitet blir stadig viktigere for å sikre utslippsfrie reisemåter hele veien."

-Michael Schuch, Chief Operating Officer (COO), ITS
+Michael Schuch, Chief Executive Officer (CEO)

 Traffic Management: Competences and solutions – by SWARCO